Skip to footer content

 Output

-For QR code generation in your Xamarin barcode scanner app, the process is similarly straightforward using the specialized QRCodeWriter class:
+For QR code generation in your Xamarin barcode scanner app, use the specialized QRCodeWriter class.
+QR codes are ideal for mobile applications because device cameras can scan them quickly without specialized hardware:

 var qrCode = QRCodeWriter.CreateQrCode("SKU-12345|Batch-789|Exp-2025", 500);